superlinked/VectorHub/docs/use_cases/evaluation_of_RAG_retrieval_chunking_methods.md

 _Chunking methods performance results on QuAC dataset_

-On the QuAC dataset, the ColBERT experiment achieved an MRR of 0.2207 and Recall@10 of 0.3144.
+On the QuAC dataset, the **ColBERT experiment** achieved an MRR of 0.2207 and Recall@10 of 0.3144.

-The second best performing model was BAAI/bge-large-en-v1.5 with SentenceSplitter, chunk size of 128 and chunk overlap of 16, combined with the same TinyBERT reranker.
+The **second** best performing model was **BAAI/bge-large-en-v1.5** with **SentenceSplitter**, chunk size of 128 and chunk overlap of 16, combined with the same **TinyBERT reranker**.
 The other models, when using the same reranker, performed roughly on par with this model.

 Without the reranker, the different chunking methods, with the exception of the SemanticSplitter, would produce comparable results.